JAR CANDLECUP / JAR SLEEVEDUST COVER / LIDPILLARVOTIVE MULTI-PAKTEALIGHT MULTI-PAKTARTCANDLE WRAPDIFFUSERTHEMED SETSPOINT OF PURCHASE DISPLAY

 When designing custom packaging, one consideration is the lifespan of your packaging.
 You are going to need a product package that can withstand being filled, stacked, packed, and survive being shipped across the country.
-In addition, it needs to be able to stand up to repeated handling by vendors filling shelves and inquisitive customers trying to find out what your product is all about.
+In addition, it needs to be able to stand up to repeated handling by vendors filling shelves and inquisitive customers.
 And if it's going to be used repeatedly such as a tea or cookie box, it needs to withstand frequent opening and closing.
 In the end, the packaging needs to look as good on the shelf as when it was first filled at your facility.
 Your sales depend on it – a scratched or crushed box with good product in it will be returned to you for a credit.
 So, the paperboard thickness you choose for your packaging is an important consideration.

 Although there's a wide range in paperboard thickness, most retail packaging is created using paper between 0.016" – 0.024".
 To put the thickness in perspective, 0.024” thick paperboard is credit card thickness.
+Box packaging on paper less than 0.016” thickness is getting pretty flimsy, unless the product is very small.
 The chart below gives you a good idea how to determine the thickness of the paperboard needed for your custom package.

 What's in a box?
 If you're talking paperboard boxes, there're really two types of boxes: folding cartons, and setup boxes, also known as rigid boxes.
 A folding carton can be characterized as a one piece box, one that folds flat when not in use.
 Whereas a setup box is typically a two piece box comprised of a rigid body with a separate lid.
 Both have their advantages in the packaging world.